NelisV/vatspy-geojson/README.md

 3. enter filename for input file (default is firboundaries.geojson)
 3. firboundaries.dat created in /export/

-- Make sure to only upload the sectors you edited.
+- Make sure to only update/change the sectors you edited.